OleksandrKlanovets/movie-app/README.md

 ![Main page](/resources/images/mainPage.png)

-This app is a test assigment solution for Junior Node.js developer position at WebbyLab.
+This app is a test assignment solution for the Junior Node.js developer position at WebbyLab.
 The app implements the following functionality:

 - Adding a movie;
 - Deleting a movie;